-- Required that the State report card: - Begin with a clearly labeled overview section, developed with parental input, that includes certain specified data elements; - Include, in addition to the information called for in the statute, data for each authorized public chartering agency in the State: (1) comparing the percentage of students in each subgroup in each charter school authorized by the agency with the comparable percentage in the LEA(s) from which the school draws a significant portion of its students (or, a State option, with the percentage for the geographic community within which the LEA is located); and (2) comparing, in the same manner, the academic achievement for each charter school with the achievement in the local LEA(s) or local community; and, - Be disseminated no later than December 31 of each year.

-Permitted a State to request a one-year delay in the inclusion of specific data items if the State will be unable to include those data in the initial report card, which would go out by December 31, 2019.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations in recruiting, screening, selecting, and evaluating any external partner.
+Report Cards State Report Card Overview Required that the State report card: Same Begin with a clearly labeled overview section, developed with parental input, that includes certain specified data elements.
+Charter schools Include, in addition to the information called for in the statute, data for each authorized public chartering agency in the State: (1) comparing the percentage of students in each subgroup in each charter school authorized by the agency with the comparable percentage in the LEA(s) from which the school draws a significant portion of its students (or, a State option, with the percentage for the geographic community within which the LEA is located); and (2) comparing, in the same manner, the academic achievement for each charter school with the achievement in the local LEA(s) or local community.
+Same Timing Be disseminated no later than December 31 of each year.
+Same Delay Permitted a State to request a one-year delay in the inclusion of specific data items if the State will be unable to include those data in the initial report card, which would go out by December 31, 2019.
+Maintain NPRM language, and allow a State to delay the inclusion of per-pupil expenditure data on the State report card (in any year) until June 30 of the following year (the report cards are disseminated no

-- Clarify that a State can meet cross-tabulation requirements (section 1111(g)) in the statute through the use of its State report card. - Allow a State to delay the inclusion of per-pupil expenditure data on the State report card (in any year) until June 30 of the following year (the report cards are disseminated no later than December 31) if they describe when the data will be available. - For students with the most significant cognitive disabilities who are eligible for a State defined alternative diploma, permit the reassignment of such students into a new cohort for the purposes of calculating graduation rates when such a student graduates or otherwise exists high school.
-The cohort to which such students would be assigned would be the year in which they graduate high school or otherwise exit high school. - Eliminate the restriction in the proposed regulation on an extended cohort graduation rate that is longer than seven years.

-Local Report Card

-Summary of the proposed regulation: The proposed regulations required that the local report card (for the LEA as a whole and for each school) begin with a clearly labeled and prominently displayed overview section, be developed with parental input, include certain information and be distributed to parents on a single sheet of paper.
-The proposed regulations also required that the LEA disseminate the information in the overview section directly to parents -- through such means as regular mail or email - in a timely manner.
-Lastly, the NPRM applied to the LEA report card the same deadlines as would be applicable to States (see above).
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations later than December 31) if they describe when the data will be available.
+Cross-tabulation Not included Clarify a State can meet cross-tabulation requirements (section 1111(g)) in the statute through the use of its State report card.
+Alternative diploma for student with most significant cognitive disabilities Not included For students with the most significant cognitive disabilities who are eligible for a State defined alternative diploma, permit the reassignment of such students into a new cohort for the purposes of calculating graduation rates when such a student graduates or otherwise exists high school.
+The cohort to which such students would be assigned would be the year in which they graduate high school or otherwise exit high school.
+Extended cohort graduation rate Prohibited cohort graduation rate longer than seven years Eliminate the restriction in the proposed regulation on an extended cohort graduation rate that is longer than seven years.
+Local Report Card Overview Required that the local report card (for the LEA as a whole and for each school) begin with a clearly labeled and prominently displayed overview section, be developed with parental input, include certain information, and be distributed to parents on a single sheet of paper.
+Remove the requirement that the LEA overview section be distributed to parents on a single sheet of paper.
+Dissemination Required that the LEA disseminate the information in the overview section directly to parents through such means as regular mail or email, and in a timely manner.
+Same